-The Poodle attack allows you to retrieve encrypted data sent by a client to a server if the Transport Layer Security used is SSLv3.
+During the scan, Kayran managed to detect a Poodle Attack vulnerability.
+The Poodle attack allow you to retrieve encrypted data sent by the client to a server if the Transport Layer Security being used is SSLv3.

-if an attacker interrupts a secure connection between a browser and a website that is using TLSv1.0 when the browser retries to establish the connection to the server, it will use the next lower level protocol, once the protocol downgrade is successful, the attacker can exploit the vulnerabilities in SSLv3 to compromise the session.
+If an attacker interrupts a secure connection between a browser and the website that is using TLSv1.0, and, when the browser retries to establish a connection to the server, it will use the next lower level protocol, once the protocol downgrade is successful, the attacker can exploit the vulnerabilities in SSLv3 to compromise the session.